-2 BASIS OF PREPARATION OF THE FINANCIAL STATEMENTS (CONTINUED)

-2.3 Changes in accounting policies and disclosures (continued)

-ii) New standards and amendments to existing standards in issue not yet adopted
+- 2 BASIS OF PREPARATION OF THE FINANCIAL STATEMENTS (CONTINUED) - 2.3 Changes in accounting policies and disclosures (continued) - ii) New standards and amendments to existing standards in issue not yet adopted

-At the date of authorisation of these financial statements, the following new standards and amendments to existing standards were in issue, but not yet mandatory for annual reporting period December 31, 2023:
+At the date of authorisation of these financial statements, the following new standards and amendments to existing standards were in issue, but not yet mandatory for annual reporting period December 31, 2024:

-- Classification of Liabilities as Current or Non-current (Amendments to IAS 1) effective for annual reporting periods beginning on or after 1 January 2024. - Lease Liabilities on sale or upon return (Amendments to IFRS 16) effective for annual reporting periods beginning on or after 1 January 2024. - Disclosure of Supplier Financial Agreements (Amendments to IAS 7 and IFRS 7) effective for annual reporting periods beginning on or after 1 January 2024. - Lack of Exchangeability (Amendments to IAS 21) effective for annual reporting periods beginning on or after 1 January 2025, not yet approved by the European Union. - Amendments to IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture and further amendments (effective date was deferred indefinitely until the research project on the equity method has been concluded).
+- Amendments to IFRS 1 "First-time Adoption of International Financial Reporting Standards" and IFRS 7 "Financial Instruments: Disclosures" and IFRS 9 "Financial Instruments" and IFRS 10 "Consolidated Financial Statements" and IAS 7 "Statement of Cash Flows" - effective for annual reporting periods beginning on or after 1 January 2026. - IFRS 18 Presentation and Disclosure in Financial Statements effective for annual reporting periods beginning on or after 1 January 2027. - IFRS 19 Subsidiaries without Public Accountability: Disclosures effective for annual reporting periods beginning on or after 1 January 2027. - Lack of Exchangeability (Amendments to IAS 21) effective for annual reporting periods beginning on or after 1 January 2025. - Amendments to IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture and further amendments (effective date was deferred indefinitely until the research project on the equity method has been concluded).